indwar7/flexprice_/README.md

-# FlexPrice Component Library — Take-Home
+# FlexPrice Component Library —

-A Storybook-driven component library and a working dashboard demo, built for the FlexPrice Frontend Intern take-home.
+A Storybook-driven component library and a working dashboard demo, built for the FlexPrice.
 Inspired by the structure of the real FlexPrice admin app at [github.com/flexprice/flexprice-front](https://github.com/flexprice/flexprice-front).